TheJacksonLaboratory/geneweaver-aon/README.md

 cd flask
 alembic upgrade head
 ```
+Download the most recent ORTHO_FILE from https://www.alliancegenome.org/downloads#orthology as TSV.

+Make sure to set the `ORTHO_FILE` constant to tell the module which file to load.

 For now, database loading is achieved by calling the service.py module as a script:
 ```
 python flask/src/service.py
 ```
-Make sure to set the `ORTHO_FILE` constant to tell the module which file to load.

 Then, to fill the tables in the geneweaver schema and the mouse_human_map table, load the data from the migration scripts:
 ```